LebCit/blog-doc/views/posts/what-is-blog-doc.md

 tags: [Blog-Doc]
 ---
 Blog-Doc is **The Simplest Node.js CMS & SSG**.
 The CMS (Content Management System) allows the user to CRUD (Create, Read, Update, Delete) and control every aspect of the application **from the front-end** while the SSG (Static Site Generator) build a static site out of the created content !
-Blog-Doc is written in JavaScript ES6, using EJS as a templating language and Markdown to write and format the markup of the generated posts and pages.
+Blog-Doc is written in JavaScript ES6, using Eta as a templating language and Markdown to write and format the markup of the generated posts and pages.

 ## Motivation